masete/Store-Manager/README.md

 * Password : 12345

-You can checkout the system from here https://masete.github.io/Store-Manager/  Enjoy er
+You can checkout the system from here https://masete.github.io/Store-Manager/                                                               The link with the changes from the LFA is : https://masete.github.io/UI-LFA-FEEDBACK/ and the respsitory is https://github.com/masete/UI-LFA-FEEDBACK Enjoy er